Ex-'Rainbow Six Siege' pro Pengu alleges years of audio bug use in competitive play

-Retired Rainbow Six Siege pro Pengu has accused the competitive scene of exploiting audio bugs for a number of years.
+Retired Rainbow Six Siege pro player Niclas “Pengu” Mouritzen has accused the competitive scene of exploiting audio bugs for a number of years.

 Rainbow Six Siege‘s highly-competitive nature means that players often use audio cues to understand what the enemy team is doing.
 In competitions, players using the bug would have a significant advantage, giving opponents less time to react.